 "I take these exercises where you're hitting different angles and you're strengthening your connection.
 You're not doing anything crazy, you're just straining that muscle.
 It's just activation… I've actually found it has a lot of second-term benefits.
 It tones the hell out of your outer thigh and the very bottom of your butt," Pasterino explains.

 Coleman is also a huge fan of the P.Ball: “It's a one-stop shop that works not only your legs, but your glutes, core, and upper body!
 It's unlike anything I've ever experienced and it's always a conversation starter.”

 With the ball, we hit the floor, squeezing the ball in sequences to get our thighs to burn.
 While it didn't tire me out like a Pilates or barre class would've, I definitely felt a burn.

-The most interesting part is that I was barely sweaty.
-P told me that it takes a couple of classes to really start seeing the results.
+The most interesting part is that after a P.volve class, I was barely sweaty.
+Pasterino says that it takes a couple of classes to really start seeing the results.
 Harder and sweatier doesn't always mean better.
-Having done barre for over four years now, and only getting a quick glimpse of what abs might look like on me, if his clients are any indication, there might just be something to be said about low impact versus high after all.
+Having done barre for over four years now, and only getting a quick glimpse of what strong stomach muscles feel like, if P.volve clients are any indication, there might just be something to be said about low impact versus high after all.